gerardbm/vim-md-headings/README.md

 This plugin introduces an elegant way to handle markdown headings {h1-h6} from the Normal mode on the current line.

-Default mappings (only in markdown/liquid files):
+Default mappings (only in markdown files):

 ```viml
 nnoremap <silent> = :call <SID>HeadingIncrease()<CR>